sf-wdi-39/project-03/README.md

 Make sure it's **something you can accomplish in the limited time we have**, and make sure it's **something that will be visually impressive**.

-**You may work on this project individually or in pairs.** See the [project planning deliverables](#project-planning-deliverables) section below for extra planning requirements for pairs.
+**You should work on this project individually**, but we will consider proposals for pair projects if you're interested in having a partner.
+See the [project planning deliverables](#project-planning-deliverables) section below for extra planning requirements for pairs.

 ---